Blog

 Sleeper Power: From Jackknife To Pull-Out

 A jackknife rv sofa bed flips flat in seconds.
 A pull-out rv sleeper sofa hides a coil mattress under the seat.
+If space is your main concern, these sofa beds for RV living prove you can have comfort and small footprints.
 Either style turns daytime seating into nighttime sleepers without eating extra floor.
+Need sofa-bed specific suggestions?
+This list of the best RV sofa beds breaks down the top-rated options for every budget.
 The best rv sofa brands even add memory foam so sleepers don’t feel rails in their ribs.
-Shoppers hunting specifically for convertible pieces can scan this list of the best RV sofa beds to compare mattress thickness and setup speed.

 Fabric, Foam, And Other Feel-Good Features